 From drawing up the plans to the final decorating, we enjoyed every minute of it……well almost.
 There were certainly some tough times, mainly for my husband.
 When you are working on scaffolding, two stories up, it can get kind of harry.
 You would never catch me up there—–I’m terrified of heights!

 The construction process of our cabin took about nine months to complete.
 All of our good things took nine months to complete!!
 Of course a cabin isn’t as fantastically wonderful as our three children but it is a nice consolation with the kids leaving the nest.
 Plus it is now another place of attraction for them – win win!

 Once the basic construction was finished, we were on to the finish work.
 I must say that we used some rather interesting techniques for finishing the floors, walls and vanities.
 We wanted the cabin to be cost effective and unique at the same time.
-I think we accomplished both.
+I think we accomplished both as you will see from this cabin tour.

 My husband absolutely did not want to hang drywall.
 He had done that before and hated to process.
 He WAS NOT going to do it again.
 He wanted to hang plywood on the walls.
 WHAT??!!
 I thought that sounded like a terrible idea.
 My mind went to a seventies den with dark paneling and that was NOT going to work for me.
 I did put my thinking cap on though and thought maybe we could get a plywood with just the right looking grain and then whitewash it.
 We could then put up white battens on the seams and have a cool unique look that would contrast with the knotty pine ceiling and trim.